What Is the Full Form of KPO?

 The full form of KPO is Knowledge process outsourcing.
-KPO defines the outsourcing of core business operations related to information that is competitively relevant or that form an essential part of the value chain of a corporation.
-KPO requires advanced technological & analytical skills and a high standard of professional experience.
+KPO defines the outsourcing of core business operations related to information that is competitively relevant or that forms an essential part of the value chain of a corporation.
+KPO requires advanced technological and analytical skills and a high standard of professional experience.

-The main reason behind KPO includes an increase in technical knowledge and skills, added value production, cost-saving opportunities and a lack of skilled labour.
-The territories that are especially prevalent in outsourcing the information process involve India, Eastern Europe & Sri Lanka, notably Romania, Poland and the Baltic States.
+The main reasons behind KPO include increased technical knowledge and skills, added value production, cost-saving opportunities and a lack of skilled labour.
+The territories that are especially prevalent in outsourcing the information process involve India, Eastern Europe and Sri Lanka, notably Romania, Poland and the Baltic States.
 KPO is a continuation of the outsourcing of business processes, but with much greater complexity of the industry.

-KPO facilities cover all ways of analysis and collecting information, examples
+KPO facilities cover all ways of analysing and collecting information; examples are:

 - Training, consulting and R&D (research and development) in areas such as biotechnology & pharmaceuticals and design & animation, etc.

 - Reduced cost.

 - Offers most graduates at quite minimal prices.

 - KPO helps to minimise unemployment and support their economy, and high-end services are delivered at a reduced cost.

 - Offer flexibility to time management skill and HRM.

 Limitations of KPO